AG's Office: Winchester man was killed days before police found him

 One of the murder charges against Duhaime alleges he knowingly caused Hill's death by shooting him, and the other alleges he recklessly caused his death "under circumstances manifesting an extreme indifference to the value of human life," according to the AG's Office.

 Duhaime was taken into custody shortly after noon Wednesday and arrested on second-degree murder charges late that night, according to Ward.
 He waived his arraignment in Cheshire County Superior Court in Keene on Thursday and was ordered held without bail.
-As of the court's closing for the day, documents filed in the case offered no new details on the case.
+As of the court's closing for the day, documents filed in the case offered no new details.

 Ryan Spencer can be reached at 352-1234, extension 1412, or rspencer@keenesentinel.com.
 Follow him on Twitter at @rspencerKS